matthew9510/artificial_intelligence/Assignments/Assignment01/README.md

 ##### For Example:
 **TileBoard(n, force_state=None)** – Creates an n-puzzle of size n.
-Example TileBoard(8) creates the 8-puzzle shown below
+Example TileBoard(8) creates the 8-puzzle shown above

 ##### Checkout:
 - [Assignment instructions](A01.pdf)